jsfxfs/CLM/release_scripts/mip360_README.md

 2. **Batch Size**: We use `--bsz 4` for all scenes in these experiments.

-## PSNR Comparison by Scene and Offload Type
+## Experimental Results and Performance Comparison

-Below are the PSNR results for all scenes using each offloading mode.
-These values were obtained on our testbed: AMD Ryzen Threadripper PRO 5955WX 16-core CPU, 128 GB RAM, and an NVIDIA RTX 4090 GPU over PCIe 4.0.
+Below are the performance metrics (test PSNR, max GPU memory usage, and number of Gaussians) for all scenes across different offloading modes.
+These results were obtained on our testbed: AMD Ryzen Threadripper PRO 5955WX 16-core CPU, 128 GB RAM, and NVIDIA RTX 4090 GPU over PCIe 4.0.

-## Test PSNR
+### Test PSNR Comparison

 | Scene   |   CLM Offload |   Naive Offload |   No Offload |
 |:--------|--------------:|----------------:|-------------:|